Xiongnu language: Iranian language

-On the basis of Xiongnu names of nobility, it was proposed that the Xiongnu spoke an Iranian language.

 Beckwith suggests that the name "Xiongnu" is cognate with the word "Scythian", or "Saka", or "Sogdian" (all referring to Central Iranian peoples).
 According to him, the Iranians directed the Xiongnu and influenced their culture and models.

-Harmatta (1994) affirms that Xiongnu names are of Scythian origin, and that Xiongnu would therefore be an Eastern Iranian language.

-According to Savelyev et Jeong (2020), ancient Iranians contributed significantly to Xiongnu culture.
-Additionally, genetic studues indicate that 5% to 25% of Xiongnu were of Iranian origin.
+János Harmatta interprets Xiongnu royal and tribal names as deriving from an Eastern Iranian (Saka-type) language, and states this indicates a significant Eastern Iranian-speaking component within the Xiongnu polity.
+According to Alexander Savelyev and Choongwoon Jeong, ancient Iranians contributed significantly to Xiongnu culture.
+Additionally, genetic studies indicate that 5% to 25% of Xiongnu were of Iranian origin.

 Other possible origins

 Other, less developed, hypotheses posit that Xiongnu is of Finno-Ugric or Sino-Tibetan affiliation.
 It is possible that some eastern Xiongnu peoples may have spoken a Koreanic language.

 Multiple languages

 A more developed and supported hypothesis than the previous ones indicate a multiethnic origin, and the primary language of the Xiongnu would be too poorly attested to conclude a relationship to any other language.